GAMESS - Release Notes

 - Performance tolerance is currently set at +/- 5%

-Production code does not set GMS_FPE_FLAGS (#393) (S. Leang of EP Analytics)
+Production code does not set GMS_FPE_FLAGS

 serial-debug support in misc/automation/rungms and tests/runtest.py (#388) (C. Friedl of Johannes Kepler University Linz)

-- tests/runtest.py now has the ability to print the output of the test runs directly to console via the new argument -i or --print_to_stdout.
+- tests/runtest.py now has the ability to print the output of the test runs directly to console via the new argument -i or --printtostdout.

-- For a build with the option GMS_DDI_COMM=serial-debug: When using tests/runtest.py -i misc/automation/rungms now automatically runs the tests under the control of gdb.
+: When using tests/runtest.py -i misc/automation/rungms now automatically runs the tests under the control of gdb.
 In the case of using tests/runtest.py without -i, the tests are executed normally (without gdb) and the output is written to the .log files in their standard location.

 Removal of actvte.x (#383) (I. S. Gerasimov of A.N.Nesmeyanov Institute of Organoelement Compounds of Russian Academy of Sciences)